 Lancaster Architects Among First Signing up to RIBA Climate Challenge

-Architects worldwide must realise that climate change is the fundamental design challenge of our time.
-With the planet approaching a tipping point, all other concerns, many of them profoundly important, are nonetheless subsidiary.
+Architects worldwide are realising that climate change is the fundamental design challenge of our time.
+With the planet approaching a tipping point, all other concerns – many of them profoundly important – are nonetheless subsidiary.

-HPA (formerly known as Harrison Pitt Architects), based in Lancaster, have put this at the forefront of our practice model, by becoming one of the first in their area, and at the vanguard nationally, to sign up to the 2030 Climate Challenge scheme instigated by the Royal Institute of British Architects (RIBA).
+HPA, based in Lancaster, have put this at the forefront of practice models, by becoming one of the first in their area, and at the vanguard nationally, to sign up to the 2030 Climate Challenge scheme, instigated by the Royal Institute of British Architects (RIBA).

-In developed countries, buildings are hugely complicit in climate change, even more so than those higher publicised culprits: vehicles.
-As part of the wider design and construction industry, the architectural profession contributes significantly to climate change.
-The fabrication, occupation, maintenance and demolition of the world’s built environment consumes about 36% of global energy and 50% of all the raw materials annually.
+In developed countries, buildings are hugely complicit in climate change – even more so than those higher publicised culprits: vehicles.
+As part of the wider construction industry, the profession contributes significantly to climate change.
+The fabrication, occupation, maintenance, and demolition of built environment consumes about 36% of global energy and 50% of all raw materials annually.
 It also creates 45% of UK CO2 emissions.

-The RIBA is urging Architects to become part of the solution rather than the problem.
-In June 2019 it declared an environment and climate emergency and in October it launched the 2030 Climate Challenge Target.
-The intention is for the profession to produce net zero carbon new and retrofitted buildings by 2030, significantly quicker than mandated by current Building Regulations.
+RIBA is urging architects to become part of the solution rather than the problem.
+In June 2019, it declared an environment and climate emergency, and in October launched the 2030 Climate Challenge Target.
+The intention is to produce net zero carbon new and retrofitted buildings by 2030, significantly quicker than mandated by current Building Regulations.
 This runs alongside campaigning for central Government to accelerate changes to thermal requirements in the Building Regulations.

-Our practice already has a much-commended reputation for sustainability, proactively seeking the latest research, certification and materials to continually improve environmental efficiency.
+Our practice already has a much-commended reputation for sustainability, proactively seeking the latest research, certification, and materials to continually improve efficiency.
 We adopt a ‘fabric first’ approach to design as standard, designing buildings which meet at least the current ‘A’ EPC Rating where renewables are incorporated.